-Generally, the workers' compensation insurance industry classifies risks into seven hazard groups and is based on the expected extreme loss per claim, with businesses in the first or lowest group having the lowest expected extreme loss per claim.
+Generally, the workers' compensation insurance industry classifies risks into seven hazard groups (A-G).
+Classes of business in hazard group A have the lowest potential for large claims, while those in hazard group G have the highest potential for large claims.
+We generally target select small businesses engaged in low-to-medium hazard industries.

-We target select small businesses engaged in low-to-medium hazard industries.
-Our historical loss experience has been more favorable for lower industry-defined hazard groups than for higher hazard groups.
-Further, we believe it is generally less costly to service and manage the risks associated with these lower hazard groups.
 Our underwriters use their local market expertise and disciplined underwriting to select specific types of businesses and risks within the classes of business we underwrite that allow us to generate loss ratios that are better than the industry average.

-Our total in-force premiums were \$622.5 million, \$571.4 million and \$577.9 million as of December 31, 2022, 2021, and 2020, respectively.
+Our total in-force premiums were \$694.6 million, \$622.5 million and \$571.4 million as of December 31, 2023, 2022, and 2021, respectively.
 In-force premiums represent the estimated annual premium on all policies that are active and in-force at that date.
 More specifically, in-force premiums include policy endorsements but exclude final audit premium.
-When adjusting for estimated final audit premium, our total in-force premiums were \$665.0 million, \$612.9 million and \$575.2 million as of December 31, 2022, 2021, and 2020, respectively.
+When adjusting for estimated final audit premium, our total in-force premiums were \$740.2 million, \$662.0 million and \$613.7 million as of December 31, 2023, 2022, and 2021, respectively.
 We focus on in-force premium because it represents premium that is available for renewal in the future.